 S. Yizhar (Yizhar Smilansky)

 Khirbet Khizeh (translated by Nicholas de Lange & Yaacob Dweck; Granta Books, 2011)

-Published in Hebrew in 1949 but, strangely, not translated until 60 years later.
-This is the first work of fiction to address the Nakba, and written from a regretful Israeli soldier’s point of view.
+Published in Hebrew in 1949 but, strangely, not translated into English until 60 years later.
+This is the first work of fiction to address the Nakba, and written, despite stereotype and condescension, from a regretful Israeli soldier’s point of view.
 Edition with an afterword by David Shulman.

 Iman Humaydan Younes